Magic vs. Hawks Prediction & Picks - January 7

 - Computer Predicted Total: 236.2

-- Atlanta and its opponents have exceeded the total 64.7% of the time this season (22 out of 34).
-That's more often than Orlando and its opponents have (17 out of 35).
+- Orlando and its opponents have gone over the total 48.6% of the time this season (17 out of 35).
+That's less often than Atlanta and its opponents have (22 out of 34).

-- As a moneyline favorite this year, the Hawks are 9-7, while the Magic are 10-13 as moneyline underdogs.
+- As a moneyline underdog this year, the Magic are 10-13, while the Hawks are 9-7 as moneyline favorites.

 Put your picks to the test and bet on the Magic with BetMGM Sportsbook.